ethyca/fides/docs/fides/docs/glossary.md

 # Fides Privacy Glossary

-## Privacy taxonomies
+## Privacy Classifiers

-We use four categories for describing how systems use privacy data, and for describing what privacy data is allowed.
-All of these types are initially populated but extensible with custom values.
+Fides uses four classifiers for describing how systems use privacy data, and for describing what privacy data can be used in what ways.
+All of these types are initially populated within the server but are extensible with custom values.
 All of these types support organization into hierarchical trees.

 ### Data category